Roof Replacement Batavia OH

 Exterior Roof Wear

-Interior And Decking Clues
+Interior And Attic Clues

 Repair may still make sense when:

-- The roof deck is dry and the roof still has meaningful service life
+- The deck is dry and the roof still has enough service life to justify repair

 Replacement is usually smarter when: